brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 ## Requirements for Running .VBS Scripts on Windows 10 and 11 Workstations

 1. **Windows PowerShell 5.1 or Newer**: Ensure your workstation is equipped with Windows PowerShell version 5.1 or later.
-This version is necessary for executing PowerShell commands and .VBS scripts effectively on Windows 10 and 11 workstations.
+This version is necessary for effectively executing PowerShell commands and .VBS scripts on Windows 10 and 11 workstations.

-2. **Administrative Rights**: Administrative privileges on the workstation are required to run .VBS scripts, as such access enables the implementation of changes at the system level.
+2. **Administrative Rights**: Administrative privileges are required to run .VBS scripts, as these permissions allow for changes at the system level.

-3. **Script Execution Policy**: The script execution policy on your workstation must allow for .VBS scripts to be run.
-You may need to modify this policy according to your organization's security standards to facilitate script execution.
+3. **Script Execution Policy**: The script execution policy on your workstation must permit the running of .VBS scripts.
+You may need to modify this policy in line with your organization's security standards to allow script execution.

-4. **Required Dependencies**: Verify that all dependencies needed by the .VBS scripts are in place.
-Dependencies can include additional scripts, files, or software components critical for the successful execution of the scripts.
+4. **Required Dependencies**: Ensure that all necessary dependencies for the .VBS scripts are in place.
+Dependencies may include additional scripts, files, or software components essential for the successful execution of the scripts.

 ## Steps to Use ITSM-Templates Scripts

-- **Clone ITSM-Templates Folder to DML**: Prior to utilizing the ITSM-Templates scripts for configuring workstations, clone the entire `ITSM-Templates` folder directly to your Definitive Media Library (DML) network path.
+- **Clone ITSM-Templates Folder to DML**: Before utilizing the ITSM-Templates scripts for workstation configuration, clone the entire `ITSM-Templates` folder directly to your Definitive Media Library (DML) network path.
 This path should serve as your repository for scripts.

 - **Follow the Checklist PDF**: Refer to the PDF document titled `APRIL-21-2024-Check-List to apply ITSM-Templates on Windows 10x11 Workstations.pdf`.
-This document, found at the root of the `ITSM-Templates` folder, contains detailed instructions on how to apply the ITSM-Templates scripts effectively.
+This document, located at the root of the `ITSM-Templates` folder, provides detailed instructions for effectively applying the ITSM-Templates scripts.

-- **Review Each .VBS and .REG File Individually**: Go through each .VBS script and .REG file individually to customize them according to your preferences and requirements.
-This ensures that all code is tailored specifically for your needs.
+- **Review Each .VBS and .REG File Individually**: Review each .VBS script and .REG file individually to customize them according to your specific needs.
+This ensures that all code is tailored precisely to your requirements.

-- **Review the CustomImages Folder**: Customize Windows workstation themes and appearances according to your preferences and requirements.
-Review the `ITSM-Templates\CustomImages` folder to personalize your appearance images further.
+- **Review the CustomImages Folder**: Customize Windows workstation themes and appearances based on your preferences and requirements.
+Review the `ITSM-Templates\CustomImages` folder to further personalize your appearance images.

-By adhering to these prerequisites and steps, you can ensure a smooth setup and utilization of the ITSM-Templates scripts for configuring workstations running on Windows 10 and 11 workstations.
+By adhering to these prerequisites and steps, you can ensure a smooth setup and utilization of the ITSM-Templates scripts for configuring Windows 10 and 11 workstations.

 ## List of Scripts in the ITSM-Templates Folder

 ### ITSM-DefaultVBSing.vbs
-Located at `C:\ITSM-Templates\UniqueScripts\`, this script is designed to perform various configurations on a Windows workstation as part of the IT Service Management (ITSM) process.
+Located at `C:\ITSM-Templates\UniqueScripts\`, this script performs various configurations on a Windows workstation as part of the IT Service Management (ITSM) process.
 To execute, right-click on the script and choose `Run with command prompt`.

 It encompasses ten distinct configurations: